Newport County A.F.C.: Progress under Michael Flynn 2017–2021

 On 27 August 2019, Newport County faced West Ham United of the Premier League in the EFL Cup, losing the tie 2–0.
 Newport also reached the semi-final of the EFL Trophy for the first time on 19 February 2020, losing to Salford City on penalties.
 The 2019–20 season was suspended on 13 March 2020 due to the COVID-19 pandemic in the United Kingdom, with Newport in 15th place in League Two.
 The club furloughed the players, management team and most staff to "protect the long-term financial viability" of the club.
 The League Two season was formally terminated on 9 June 2020.
 Points per game was subsequently adopted to determine the final League Two table with Newport County rising one place to 14th in the league.
 Club chairman Gavin Foxall stated that they expected to lose 40% of their income as a consequence of continued COVID-19 constraints.

 On 22 September 2020 Newport County beat Championship club Watford 3–1 at home in the third round of the EFL Cup to reach the fourth round for the first time in the club's history.
 Newport were drawn at home to Premier League club Newcastle United in the fourth round and after drawing 1–1 in normal time, Newcastle won the penalty shoot-out.
 Newport again reached the third round of the 2020–21 FA Cup to face Premier League club Brighton & Hove Albion at home and lost to Brighton on penalties having drawn 1–1 after extra time.
 On 19 January 2021, goalkeeper Tom King scored the first goal of his career with a wind-assisted goal kick in the 12th minute of Newport's 1–1 League Two draw at Cheltenham Town.
 His goal was confirmed to have broken the Guinness World Record for longest football goal, with a distance of 96.01 metres (105 yards), a record previously held by Asmir Begović.
 In March 2020 Newport were permitted by the EFL to move two home matches to Cardiff City Stadium due to the poor condition of the Rodney Parade pitch.
 Newport finished the 2020–21 season in 5th place in League Two and qualified for the play-offs.
 Newport beat Forest Green Rovers 5–4 on aggregate to reach the play-off final for the second time in three seasons.
-On 31 May 2021, Morecambe beat Newport 1–0 in the League Two play-off final at Wembley Stadium after Carlos Mendes Gomes converted a penalty in the 107th minute.
+On 31 May 2021, Newport lost 1–0 to Morecambe in the League Two play-off final at Wembley Stadium, a contentious 107th-minute penalty.

 On 25 August 2021, Newport County faced Southampton of the Premier League in the second round of the 2021–22 EFL Cup but they lost heavily 8–0.
 Michael Flynn resigned as Newport County manager on 1 October 2021 after nine league matches of the 2021–22 season with Newport 15th in League Two.